seventhqueen/stax/readme.txt

 == Changelog ==

+= 1.0.2 - 2018-05-10 =
+* Header replace if front-end is now disabled by default.
+Enable it when your header is ready to be published
+* Wordpress admin bar fix for sticky headers on mobile
+* Fix for full-width dropdown menu at mobile.
+* Network environment fix for admin to allow editing

 = 1.0.1 - 2018-05-04 =
 * Fix for full-width dropdown menu at mobile.
 * Wordpress admin bar fix for sticky headers on mobile.